Nuclear star cluster

 The nuclear star cluster of our own Milky Way Galaxy seen with adaptive optics in the infrared with the NaCo instrument on the VLT.

-A nuclear star cluster (NSC) or compact stellar nucleus (sometimes called young stellar nucleus) is a star cluster with high density and high luminosity near the center of mass of most galaxies.
+A nuclear star cluster (NSC) or compact stellar nucleus (sometimes called young stellar nucleus) is a star cluster with high density and high luminosity near the center of mass of many galaxies, including the Milky Way.

-NSCs are the central massive objects of fainter, low-mass galaxies where supermassive black holes (SMBHs) are not present or are of negligible mass.
+NSCs are the central massive objects of fainter, low-mass galaxies where supermassive black holes (SMBHs) often co-exist or are not present.
 In the most massive galaxies, NSCs are entirely absent.
 Some galaxies, including the Milky Way, are known to contain both a NSC and a SMBH of comparable mass.

+The co-existence of massive black holes and dense nuclear star clusters was quantified in 2009.
+Following this, a scaling relation between the mass of the central supermassive black hole and the mass of the nuclear star cluster was discovered in 2016.
+This relation is important for understanding the co-evolution of these central massive objects and for predicting rates of extreme mass-ratio inspirals (EMRIs) detectable by future space-based gravitational wave observatories such as LISA.

 Properties

 Nuclear star clusters are found in most galaxies that can be resolved sufficiently: